-In SPR, the budget preserves the downtown buskers program by shifting about \$224,000 from the General Fund and Park and Recreation Fund to the Arts and Culture Fund.
-This program coordinates and funds performers such as musicians and performance artists to perform in and activate downtown parks.
+In SPR, the budget preserves the Teen Performing Arts Program by shifting about \$224,000 from the General Fund and Park and Recreation Fund to the Arts and Culture Fund.
+This is a long-standing free summer program with a focus on youth of color that introduces young people to the world of theater.